 Internal and external causes: Heredity, climatic changes, too aggressive care, certain medical treatments (anti-cholesterol…), certain skin pathologies and general diseases (eczema, nutritional deficiencies, psoriasis, etc…)

-How to reduce or eliminate: Use products enriched with lipid-replenishing and occlusive agents (ceramides, squalane, vegetable oils, vegetable butters, vegetable waxes, etc.).
+How to reduce or eliminate them: Use products enriched with lipid-replenishing and occlusive agents (ceramides, squalane, vegetable oils, vegetable butters, vegetable waxes, etc.).